connexcs/docs/docs/getting-started.md

 The initial setup in ConnexCS will configure a single carrier, a single customer and a single rate card.

-!!! note "Whats my servers IP Address?"
+!!! note "What is my server IP Address?"
     IP addresses are deployed *after* you have completed the getting started steps.

-!!! note "Need Help?"
+!!! help "Need Help?"
-    If you need help we offer free 1:1 training, you can book this at the following link: <https://connexcs.youcanbook.me/>
+    If you need help we offer free 1:1 training, you can book this at <https://connexcs.youcanbook.me/>

 ## Prerequisites
   * You have a modern web browser such as Google Chrome, Firefox, Safari, or their equivalent.
   * You have a basic understanding of Telecoms--customers, providers, and rates.
   * You have created an account with ConnexCS.com.

-## Verifying Personal Details
+## Verify Contact Details
-Before you configure you account, you need to verify your email and mobile number.
-You can do this in the **Personal Profile** pane.
-The Personal Profile pane is found by clicking the notification icon at the top left of the screen.
+Before you configure your account, you need to verify your email and mobile number.
+You can do this using the Alerts icon at the top left of the screen.

 ![notification-icon][notification-icon]

+This will show you all outstanding items necessary to complete initial setup.

+![alt text][verify-mobile-1]

 ### Email Verification
 We verify email addresses to ensure that they are genuine.

-To verify your email address, select the Notification icon at the top left of the screen, then Verify Email.
+To verify your email address:

-   ![alt text][verify-email-1]

-1. In the Personal Profile pane, click the Verify Email icon.![alt text][verification-icon]
+1. Select `Verify Email`.
 2. An **Email Verification Sent** popup confirms the email was sent to your address.
 3. Click the link in the email, or copy & paste the verification code into the Verification Code field and and click the `Verify` button.

-   ![alt text][verify-email-2]

 ### Mobile Verification

-Mobile verification is to ensure all mobile devices associated with your account are genuine.
+Mobile verification ensures all mobile devices associated with your account are genuine.
 Before you verify a mobile number, make sure the information is correct.

-To modify or add a mobile number, select the Edit icon in the Personal Profile pane, make your changes, and click `Save`.
+!!! note "Number Format"

->The number must be in E.164 format.
+    The number must be in E.164 format.
 E.164 numbers are formatted [+] [country code] [subscriber number including area code] and have a maximum of fifteen digits.

 To verify a mobile number:

-1. Select the Notification icon at the top left of the screen.
-2. Select `Verify Mobile`.
+1. Select `Verify Mobile`.
-3. In the Personal Profile pane, click on the Verify Mobile icon.
-4. A **Mobile Verification Sent** popup confirms the email was sent to your email address.
+2. A **Mobile Verification Sent** popup confirms the verification code was sent to your mobile phone.
-5. Click the link in the email, or copy & paste the verification code into the Verification Code field and and click the `Verify` button.
+5. Click the link in the SMS, or enter the verification code into the Verification Code field and and click the `Verify` button.

- ![alt text][verify-mobile-1]
+## Setup Personal Profile
+While not strictly necessary to configure your Personal Profile to complete basic setup, this is a good time to get it done.
+This can be found by clicking your name in the upper right corner and selecting `Profile`.

+--- "Basic"

+    View account details such as Name, Role, Email and Mobile.
+Only the Mobile field is editable.

+    **Two Factor Authentication** - This adds additional security against password guessing and theft, includng brute force attacks (details [here](https://www.ncsc.gov.uk/guidance/multi-factor-authentication-online-services).
+This is configured on ConnexCS by clicking the `Enable` button and following prompts for QR code.
+You must install a 2FA/TFA app on your phone.

+    **Web Auth N / FIDO2** -  This allows you to enable hardware security keys/tokens, which is more secure that basic password protection (details [here](https://www.ncsc.gov.uk/collection/mobile-device-guidance/enterprise-authentication-policy).
+This is configured on ConnexCS by clicking the `Enroll` button.
+Once setup, there will be a special button to click/tap upon login to the ConnexCS portal.

+--- "Advanced"

+    Manage your email subscriptions by clicking the blue `Edit` button.

 ## Customer Setup

-Below are the instructions for basic customer setup.
-It will include the mandatory fields you need to complete to create a profile, and authenticate account details like IP addresses and payments.
-For more detailed instructions about setting up customers, see [Customer Management].
+Below are the instructions for basic customer setup, including the mandatory fields you need to complete to create a profile, and authenticate account details like IP addresses and payments.
+For more detailed instructions about setting up customers, see [Customer Management](https://docs.connexcs.com/customer/customer/) and following sections.

-First, go to Management > Customer:
+Navigate to Management :material-menu-right: Customer:

-  ![alt text][customer-dashboard-new]

-On this screen, you can modify customer details,filter the list of customers, and perform bulk actions.
+Here you can modify customer details, filter the customer list, and perform bulk actions.
 To view outstanding actions on a customer, hover over the Warning icon.
 In the example below, you can see that routing has not been set.
-Click on the customer's name to update their routing details.
+In that case, you would click on the customer's name to update their routing details.

 ![alt text][warning-icon]

+### Create a new Customer
-1. To add a new customer, click on the `+` icon.
+1. Click on the `+` icon.

-      ![alt text][add-customer-new]

 2. Enter the customer's Name.
 3. Select the currency to use for this account.
-Please note this cannot be changed latger
+Please note this cannot be changed later.
 4. Add a tax percentage, which will be calculated for each added payment.
 5. Click `Save`.

       ![alt text][customer-save-new]

-### Authentication
+### Set Authentication

-1. On the Customers screen, select a customer to authenticate.
+1. Select the customer to authenticate.
 2. Click on the Auth menu item.
 3. Under IP Authentication, click on the '+' icon.

-    ![alt text][ip-auth-1]

 4. Enter the Origination/Customer IP address
-> Note: We support SRV (service) records & domains too.
-A Service record identifies servers that provide special services to a domain, e.g. defining where a SIP service may be found).
 5. Click Save.

-  ![alt text][ip-auth-2]
+!!! note "Additional Authentication Support"
+    We support SRV (service) records & domains too.
+A Service record identifies servers that provide special services to a domain, e.g. defining where a SIP service may be found.

 ### SIP User Authentication